 Using CollabPay to share your profits for online stores

-If you have an online stores business, such as a Shopify store, WooCommerce store, or even a Squarespace store, you can now share your profits of the sales of products with Collaborators.
+If you have an online stores business, such as a Shopify store, WooCommerce store, Etsy store or a Squarespace store, you can now share the profits of your sales of products with Collaborators.

 All you need to do is: